Italy starts slow return to normality, fears resurgence of coronavirus

 "He has grown by this much," she said, holding up three horizontal fingers to show the spurt.
 "It is wonderful."
 Under the new rules, 4.5 million Italians can clock back in, construction work can resume and relatives can reunite.
 More importantly for some, cafes were allowed to reopen for takeaways, with customers sipping their coffees on the pavement.

 "This is my first proper coffee for eight weeks," said Riccardo Monti, the CEO of an e-commerce company.
 "Perhaps it is the thing I missed most.
 The bar is the focal point of our social life so to see them closed was a trauma."
-While some old rituals returned, many curbs stayed in place to try to prevent a resurgence of COVID-19 that has killed almost 29,000 Italians since its outbreak emerged on Feb.
-21 -- the second highest toll after the United States.
+While some old rituals returned, many curbs stayed in place to try to prevent a resurgence of COVID-19 in the country with the world's second highest death toll after the United States.

+There were 195 new deaths on Monday, up from 174 the day before and twice as many as the daily tally on March 9, when Italy's lockdown began.
 Friends are still barred from meeting up, the cause of much grumbling on social media, most shops must stay shut until May 18, and schools, cinemas and theatres remain closed indefinitely.
-RESPONSIBILITY

 A continuous hum of cars, buses and motorbikes pointed to an increase in early morning commuting, but traffic was noticeably lighter than before the virus struck and those out appeared to be following the guidelines on social distancing.
 "Common sense is prevailing in this beginning phase," said Massimo Improta, a police officer in Rome.
 "We have not seen people without masks, we are not seeing gatherings."